heribellaco/creative/content/about/_index.md

 #### BIO

-My name is Heriberto and i like health and self-development.
+I am Heriberto, and i like health and self-development.

-My think we can improve our life by bringing more attention to what we do every day, how we take care of our body and mind.
+I think we can improve our life by bringing more attention to what we do every day, how we take care of our body and mind.

 ![This is me][1]

-You can hire me for your projects, I can help you build a website like this.
+You can hire me for your projects, i can build a website like this one.
 I also can help you with your web hosting, backups, plugins and themes updating.

-I can help with Search Engine Optimization, google Ads campaigns, and have good HTML, CSS and general programming skills.
+I do Search Engine Optimization (SEO), google Ads campaigns, and have good HTML, CSS and general programming skills.

 #### Education